Skip to main content

 Column design and analysis

-In a design situation, the expected load on a column would be known, along with the length required by the application.
-The designer would then specify the following: 1.
-The manner of attaching the ends to the structure that affects the end fixity.
-2. The general shape of the column cross section (for example, round, square, rectangular, and hollow tube).
-3. The material for the column.
-4. The design factor, considering the application.
-5. The final dimensions for the column.
-It may be desirable to propose and analyze several different designs to approach an optimum for the application, so software such as this facilitates the process.
-It is assumed that the designer for any given trial specifies items 1 through 4.
-For some simple shapes, such as the solid round or square section, the final dimensions are computed from the appropriate formula: the Euler formula , or the J. B. Johnson formula.
-If an algebraic solution is not possible, iteration can be done.
-In a design situat
+In a design situation, the expected load on a column is known along with the required column length.
+The designer must specify the following parameters: 1.
+The manner of attaching the column ends to the structure, which affects end fixity.
+2. The general shape of the column cross section (round, square, rectangular, hollow tube, etc.).
+3. The material selected for the column.
+4. The design factor appropriate for the application.
+5. The final dimensions of the column.
+It is often desirable to propose and analyze several alternative designs to reach an optimum solution.
+Design software significantly facilitates this iterative process.
+It is assumed that for each design trial, the designer specifies items 1 through 4.
+For simple cross sections such as solid round or square shapes, the final dimensions can be computed using classical buckling equations such as the Euler formula or the J. B. Johnson formula.
+If a closed-form algebraic solution is not possible, iterative calc...

 Stresses and Deformations in Beams